-Hannah is a first year graduate student in the Clinical Science area.
-Hannah’s research interests focus on the impact of early life on neurological development and later developmental outcomes.
+Hannah is a third year graduate student in the Clinical Science area.
+Hannah’s research interests focus on the impact of early life on neurological development and later developmental outcome.
+She is also interested in the psychobiological changes occurring in men across the transition to fatherhood.
 Hannah received her master’s in Developmental Neuroscience and Psychopathology through a joint program with University College London and Yale in 2011.
-For the past two years she has worked at the Laboratory of Neuro Imaging at UCLA, learning about clinical applications of novel neuroimaging methodologies.
-In her PhD she plans to use neuroimaging tools to study the neurobiological changes concurrent with becoming a parent, as well as how early life can alter underlying neural circuitry involved in relational and cognitive development.
+She also recently completed her masters at USC titled "Family Aggression Exposure and Community Violence Exposure Associated with Brain Volume in Late Adolescence: A Comparison of Automated versus Manual Segmentation."
+In her dissertation research she plans to investigate the psychological, biological, and neurological changes associated with becoming a father.

 Sarah is a first year graduate student in the Clinical Science area.
 Her current research interests include the neurological and hormonal correlates of parenting, attachment, and empathy.
 Her interests stem directly from her prior research experiences working with Dr. Abigail Marsh in the Laboratory on Social and Affective Neuroscience at Georgetown University and with Dr. Jude Cassidy in the Maryland Child and Family Development Laboratory at University of Maryland where she studied the neurological basis of face emotion processing as it relates to empathic ability and dyadic attachment in families, respectively.